VisTR: Visualizations as Representations for Time-series Table Reasoning: System

+Figure~\ref{fig:threshold} shows the relationship between the number of stored visualization references, the number of data table rows, and the pruning thresholds.
+When the pruning threshold is set to 1, the number of stored visualization references approximates 20\% of the raw reference number.
+This aligns with the Pareto principle (80/20 rule)\cite{powerlaw_2005}, which is widely leveraged in various optimization strategies to balance efficiency and information retention.
+As such, we set the pruning threshold to be 1, which strikes a balance between maintaining a rich representation set and reducing the storage size.

-\stitle{Visualization Indexing.} For efficient retrieval of visualization references, we utilize an open-sourced vector database named Chroma\cite{Chroma}, which enables effective indexing and retrieval of embeddings.
-Specifically, we first apply our fine-tuned LVLM to encode all visualization references into 512-dimensional vectors.
+\stitle{Visualization Indexing.} For efficient retrieval of visualization references, we utilize an open-source vector database named Chroma\cite{Chroma}.
+Specifically, we first apply our fine-tuned MLLM to encode all visualization references into 512-dimensional vectors.
 Chroma automatically maintains an index document when encoding all visualization references for retrieval.
-These indexes compress vectors into codes of a fixed size, storing them in an array.
-For similarity measurement, we employ the dot product function.
+These indices compress vectors into \jn{fixed-size} codes \jn{and store} them in an array.
+For similarity measurement, we employ the dot product function, as it efficiently computes the directional alignment between vectors in high-dimensional space.
 By leveraging Chroma's advanced indexing capabilities, \tool efficiently speeds up the retrieval process to handle vast amounts of visualizations, ensuring both speed and accuracy.